 Far More Than a Common Law School

 LSU Law is far more than a common law school.
 We like to say, “We’re a law school that’s On the Move.”
-The LSU Law Center remained solidly positioned among the top 100 American law schools in rankings released on April 15.
-The 2013 U.S. News and World Report Best Graduate Schools rankings placed the Center at 79th nationally, the second highest ranking in LSU Law history.
+The LSU Law Center is solidly positioned among the top 100 American law schools.
+The 2015 U.S. News and World Report Best Graduate Schools rankings placed the Center at #72 nationally, the highest ranking in LSU Law history.

 You ask, “What does the LSU Law Center offer that is different from other law schools?”